jaredly/vim-debug/README.rst

 This plugin creates an integrated debugging environment in VIM.

-It supports python and php.
+It supports Python 2 and PHP.

 Features